Robert-van-Engelen/lisp-cheney/README.md

-# Lisp with Cheney garbage collection in 1k lines of C, explained
+# Lisp in 1k lines of C, explained

 A quick glance at this small Lisp interpreter's features: